SwanCrest/swan-crest-hoa/docs/ccnr.md

 Lot 4 is subject to a private storm drainage easement fifteen feet in width as shown on the face of the Plat, for the benefit of Lot 5.

 ## Section 2.7 Common Driveway.
-Lot 5 is subject to an easement fifteen feat in width on which a driveway will be located to provide common ingress and egress to Lots 4 and 5.
+Lot 5 is subject to an easement fifteen feet in width on which a driveway will be located to provide common ingress and egress to Lots 4 and 5.
 The Owners of Lots 4 and 5 will share equally in the costs of repair, maintenance, construction and replacement of the common driveway located in the easement area.
 Any dispute between the Owners of Lots 4 and 5 concerning the Common Driveway or the terms of this Section shall be submitted to the Board for resolution and the decision of the Board shall be binding.

 ## Section 2.8 Public Roadway Easement.
 Lot 11 is subject to a public roadway easement for future street widening, as set forth on the face of the Plat.